-Comply with all local ordinances that apply to local street work operations, including those pertaining to working during night time hours.
-Furnish any ordinance variance issued by the municipality or required permits to the engineer in writing 3 business days prior to performing such work.
+Comply with all local ordinances that apply to work operations, including those pertaining to working during nighttime work hours.
+Any ordinance variance issued by the municipality or required permits shall be furnished to the engineer in writing three working days before performing such work.